JELD-WEN (NYSE:JELD) Shares Gap Down to $11.25

-Several research firms recently weighed in on JELD.
-Deutsche Bank Aktiengesellschaft began coverage on JELD-WEN in a research note on Wednesday, August 17th.
-They issued a “hold” rating and a $15.00 price objective for the company.
-UBS Group dropped their price objective on JELD-WEN from $35.00 to $21.00 and set a “buy” rating for the company in a research note on Tuesday, August 2nd.
-Stifel Nicolaus downgraded JELD-WEN from a “buy” rating to a “hold” rating and dropped their price objective for the company from $22.00 to $17.00 in a research note on Tuesday, August 2nd.
-B. Riley dropped their price target on JELD-WEN from $22.00 to $17.00 in a research report on Tuesday, August 2nd.
-Finally, The Goldman Sachs Group dropped their price target on JELD-WEN from $21.00 to $16.00 and set a “neutral” rating for the company in a research report on Thursday, June 23rd.
-Two investment analysts have rated the stock with a sell rating, eight have issued a hold rating and two have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $17.33.
+A number of equities research analysts have recently commented on JELD shares.
+Wells Fargo & Company downgraded JELD-WEN from an “overweight” rating to an “equal weight” rating and set a $16.00 price objective for the company. in a research report on Tuesday, June 28th.
+The Goldman Sachs Group lowered their price objective on JELD-WEN from $21.00 to $16.00 and set a “neutral” rating for the company in a research report on Thursday, June 23rd.
+Barclays downgraded JELD-WEN from an “overweight” rating to an “equal weight” rating and lowered their price objective for the company from $25.00 to $17.00 in a research report on Thursday, July 14th.
+Credit Suisse Group dropped their price target on JELD-WEN from $24.00 to $20.00 and set an “outperform” rating for the company in a research note on Monday, August 15th.
+Finally, Royal Bank of Canada reduced their price objective on JELD-WEN from $12.00 to $11.00 and set an “underperform” rating on the stock in a research note on Tuesday, August 2nd.
+Two equities research analysts have rated the stock with a sell rating, eight have assigned a hold rating and two have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of “Hold” and a consensus target price of $17.33.

 JELD-WEN Stock Down 7.2 %

-In related news, major shareholder Turtle Creek Asset Management bought 121,815 shares of the stock in a transaction dated Thursday, June 23rd.
-The stock was acquired at an average price of $13.82 per share, for a total transaction of $1,683,483.30.
-Following the completion of the purchase, the insider now owns 11,268,303 shares in the company, valued at $155,727,947.46.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Insiders have purchased 244,678 shares of company stock valued at $3,353,883 over the last three months.
-1.81% of the stock is owned by company insiders.
+In other news, major shareholder Turtle Creek Asset Management purchased 11,000 shares of the firm’s stock in a transaction that occurred on Thursday, August 25th.
+The stock was acquired at an average cost of $12.44 per share, for a total transaction of $136,840.00.
+Following the completion of the purchase, the insider now owns 30,600 shares of the company’s stock, valued at $380,664.
+The purchase was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Over the last three months, insiders bought 244,678 shares of company stock worth $3,353,883.
+Corporate insiders own 1.81% of the company’s stock.

 Institutional Investors Weigh In On JELD-WEN

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Point72 Hong Kong Ltd purchased a new stake in JELD-WEN during the 4th quarter worth approximately $26,000.
-Quantbot Technologies LP boosted its stake in JELD-WEN by 182.7% during the 1st quarter.
-Quantbot Technologies LP now owns 2,951 shares of the company’s stock valued at $59,000 after acquiring an additional 1,907 shares during the last quarter.
-National Bank of Canada FI acquired a new position in JELD-WEN in the second quarter worth about $61,000.
+A number of hedge funds have recently made changes to their positions in the business.
+Mariner LLC raised its holdings in shares of JELD-WEN by 6.7% during the first quarter.
+Mariner LLC now owns 12,072 shares of the company’s stock valued at $245,000 after buying an additional 763 shares during the last quarter.
 Great West Life Assurance Co.
-Can grew its stake in JELD-WEN by 24.9% in the first quarter.
+Can raised its holdings in shares of JELD-WEN by 24.9% during the first quarter.
 Great West Life Assurance Co.
-Can now owns 4,383 shares of the company’s stock worth $95,000 after purchasing an additional 873 shares in the last quarter.
-Finally, Levin Capital Strategies L.P. acquired a new position in JELD-WEN in the fourth quarter worth about $264,000.
-Hedge funds and other institutional investors own 99.54% of the company’s stock.
+Can now owns 4,383 shares of the company’s stock valued at $95,000 after buying an additional 873 shares during the last quarter.
+Point72 Hong Kong Ltd bought a new stake in shares of JELD-WEN during the fourth quarter valued at approximately $26,000.
+Teacher Retirement System of Texas raised its holdings in shares of JELD-WEN by 6.2% during the first quarter.
+Teacher Retirement System of Texas now owns 18,823 shares of the company’s stock valued at $382,000 after buying an additional 1,098 shares during the last quarter.
+Finally, Comerica Bank raised its holdings in shares of JELD-WEN by 3.6% during the second quarter.
+Comerica Bank now owns 48,836 shares of the company’s stock valued at $800,000 after buying an additional 1,700 shares during the last quarter.
+Institutional investors own 99.54% of the company’s stock.

 JELD-WEN Holding, Inc designs, manufactures, and sells doors and windows primarily in North America, Europe, and Australasia.
 The company offers a line of residential interior and exterior door products, including patio doors, and folding or sliding wall systems; non-residential doors; and wood, vinyl, aluminum, and wood composite windows.